microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgPolicyCrossTenantAccessPolicyDefault.md

 # Update-MgPolicyCrossTenantAccessPolicyDefault

 ## SYNOPSIS
-Update the navigation property default in policies
+Update the default configuration of a cross-tenant access policy.

 ## SYNTAX